-I came across an article how NEOM is becoming a new Hollywood destination for film production.
-A few major films have already been shot there, including Within Sand and Desert Warrior, showcasing its potential as a global filmmaking hub.
-With its advanced studio facilities, diverse landscapes, and growing slate of international productions, NEOM is positioning itself as a serious competitor in the industry, attracting both Hollywood and regional filmmakers
+I recently came across an article exploring how NEOM is positioning itself as a new destination for global film production.
+A few major films have already been shot there—Within Sand and Desert Warrior among them—showcasing the region’s growing potential as a serious player in the industry.
+With cutting-edge studio infrastructure, diverse landscapes, and a rising number of international productions, NEOM is not just attracting Hollywood—it’s establishing Saudi Arabia as a competitive, creative hub.

-For years, the world knew little about Saudi Arabia beyond oil and geopolitics, leaving Saudis frustrated by a narrow, outdated image.
-Now, film is helping to change that.
-The surge in both local and international productions is more than economic—it’s a long-overdue effort to reclaim Saudi’s own narrative.
+For years, the world knew little about Saudi Arabia beyond oil and geopolitics.
+This narrow and often outdated image left many Saudis frustrated.
+Today, film is helping to change that.
+The boom in both local and international productions is more than just an economic initiative—it’s a long-overdue attempt to tell Saudi stories from the inside out.

-Saudi banker Ali Shihabi noted on The Mo Show last year that Saudi Arabia has long struggled with effective communication in shaping its global image.
-His remark wasn’t criticism but a call for a more strategic, proactive approach to public engagement.
+Last year, Saudi banker Ali Shihabi noted on The Mo Show that the Kingdom has historically struggled with communicating its identity to the world.
+His words weren’t critical—they were a call for more thoughtful, strategic engagement.

-Saudi Arabia’s investment in film isn’t just about attracting Hollywood—it’s about building a sustainable local sector.
-NEOM may offer spectacle, but true success will be measured by whether Saudi filmmakers can stand alongside the international productions the country hopes to attract.
+Importantly, the Kingdom’s investment in cinema isn’t just about attracting foreign productions—it’s about building a lasting local industry.
+NEOM may offer the spectacle, but the real success will be measured by whether Saudi filmmakers can one day stand shoulder to shoulder with their international counterparts—not as hosts, but as creators.

 0 Comments